miallo/nuggit/src/01_init/README.md

 Q: Can I use my favourite git GUI tool?
 A: Well...
 For a few of the nuggits, yes, but some are well hidden in the stranger parts of git, so this project assumes running git from the command line from the beginning.

-Q: I want to learn more about a command - how?
+Q: I want to learn more about a git command - how?
 A: As a first step, just run `git <command> --help` - otherwise: the internet is your friend.

 NOTE: This tutorial uses git hooks extensively for it to work.
 Because of the way you downloaded this repository they are enabled by default and could run arbitrary code.
 I promise you they are just here for the benefit of learning git and don't do anything malicious.
 If it makes you feel better: For testing this tutorial I have a test suite that I am regularly running on my machine that triggers all of them.